boltDeployments

 πŸ“ Server Placement

-No matter which orchestration method you choose, picking the right server location for each player (or a group of players) is crucial in ensuring the best possible ping, and optimal player experience.
+No matter which orchestration method you choose, picking the right server location for a group of players is critical in ensuring the best possible ping, and optimal player experience.
 Learn about different strategies for server placement, and how they impact your players.

 Your server placement strategy will impact your players’ experience, retention, and your game reviews.